How to Become a Postpartum Nurse

 BSN Degree

-• Program Curriculum: Nursing theory and practice, public health, practical nursing skills, communications, legal and ethical aspects of nursing
+• Program Curriculum: Nursing theory and practice, pathophysiology, health assessment, community and public health, clinical skills, communications, professional legal and ethical aspects of nursing, nursing leadership and management, nursing research, evidence-based practice

 • Time to Complete: Four years (accelerated, 11-18 month BSNs are available for learners who already hold a bachelor’s in a non-nursing discipline)